A nēnē in its natural habitat

 Predator Identification

-Mongooses and feral cats identified as major predators; roadkill becomes a significant concern.
+Mongooses and feral cats identified as major predators; roadkill becomes a significant concern with increasing vehicle traffic.

 1989